How to Become a Police Officer in Washington

 In addition to the minimum requirements, the WSCJTC suggests several attributes that are useful for recruits to have and which may increase their chances of receiving an offer of employment:

 - Some college education or a degree

 - High moral and ethical standards

 In Washington, state law describes the tests any prospective peace officer must pass to become certified.
 These include a background investigation and criminal history check, a psychological evaluation, and a polygraph test.
 Most hiring agencies also require a pre-screening written exam and personal history questionnaire as well as a physical fitness test.
 Once given a provisional offer of employment by one of the state’s law enforcement departments, new recruits must complete training at the police academy.

 Washington Trooper or Highway Patrol Requirements

-The Washington State Patrol (WSP) employs around 600 certified troopers responsible for patrolling the state’s highways and is led by Chief John R. Batiste.2 The WSP has achieved accreditation by the Commission on Accreditation for Law Enforcement Agencies for the last three decades and strives to be a model for other agencies.
-Potential trooper cadets must:
+The Washington State Patrol (WSP) employs around 600 certified troopers to patrol the state’s highways.2 In 2018, the agency made over 2,400 DUI arrests and responded to 8,884 collision scenes.2 The WSP has achieved accreditation by the Commission on Accreditation for Law Enforcement Agencies (CALEA) for the last three decades and strives to be a model for other agencies.
+Potential Washington state troopers must: